39 MONTREAL MUSEUMS

 Access the complete programming of Montreal museums like never before with our iPhone app!
 Download it for free from the App Store.

 With the addition of the new Claire and Marc Bourgie Pavilion of Quebec and Canadian Art and the Bourgie Concert Hall, the unveiling of a pavilion dedicated to the decorative arts and design and the reinstallation of all its collections of international art, the Montreal Museum of Fine Arts is Quebec's premier museum in regards to the size of its collection.
-Visitors can explore one of the largest encyclopedic collections in North America free of charge at all times.
+Visitors can explore one of the largest encyclopedic collections in North America.

 One of the three largest collections of its kind in Canada, it includes examples of sculptures, glasswork, reliefs, Coptic textiles, Greco-Roman coins, sarcophagi and ceramics of the ancient cultures of the Mediterranean basin.

 Today, the Montreal Museum of Fine Arts is inaugurating new permanent galleries devoted to Napoleon and the arts under the First Empire, thanks to a major gift – the collection of works assembled by the late Ben Weider, for whom Napoleon was a giant of history, one of the most influential figures of the nineteenth century, who helped to define the modern age.
 According to Nathalie Bondil, the Museum’s Director, This outstanding gift and Mr. Weider’s philanthropic desire to raise the profile of Napoleon have enabled us to acquire a group of works on long-term loan and have sparked offers of further gifts, so that the Museum can, at last, open an Empire gallery.
 Not only Montreal’s heritage but also that of Canada will be enriched, for this magnificent period in the arts was hitherto poorly represented for obvious historical reasons.
 We will always be extremely grateful to Mr. Weider.